Daily startup ideas from real problems

 Each midnight we mine Google, Reddit, and Quora, score the top 10 problems people beg to solve, and deliver one launch-ready opportunity with the evidence attached.

-Where the Signals comes from
+Where the signals come from

 Google logo